probablypenera007/ats-challenge/README.md

    - Show the updated CV in a **rich text editor**, so the user can adjust or finalize it before completion.

 5. **Agentic AI**

    - Use a multi-step or “agent-like” approach in at least one aspect of this project—whether it’s during anonymization, reformatting, or another creative step in the recruitment pipeline.
    - We encourage you to **be inventive** about how an AI agent might assist or add value here.

+6. **AI-Powered CV Editing**

+   - **Interactive Enhancements**: After the initial review, offer an additional step where the user can input preferences or specific instructions (e.g., “emphasize leadership skills,” “modernize layout,” “adjust tone for a creative role”).
+   - **AI-Driven Suggestions**: Utilize AI to analyze the user’s input alongside the current CV content to suggest further formatting improvements, refined phrasing, or structural adjustments.
+   - **User-Controlled Integration**: Display AI suggestions in a preview panel and allow the user to accept, modify, or reject each suggestion before finalizing the CV.
+   - **Documentation**: Clearly document the prompts and assumptions used in generating AI suggestions so that the user understands how their input influences the final format.

 ---